An Epic Perth to Kalbarri Road Trip Itinerary

 From Perth to Kalbarri there is fairly good coverage on most networks, however the Telstra network offers the best coverage, particularly if you continue on further north past Kalbarri.

 That wraps up this guide to planning your road trip to Kalbarri from Perth.
-It’s one of the best shorter road trips from Perth, and allows you to explore some of the best natural wonders along the WA Coral Coast.
+It’s one of the best shorter road trips from Perth, and allows you to explore some of the special natural wonders along the WA Coral Coast.

 Let me know in the comments below if you have any other questions.
 Happy adventuring!